JiejayLan/to-do-list-project/README.md

 #  *to-do-list-project*

-**to-do-list-projecte** is a web app used to record daily events created by css and js.
+**to-do-list-project** is a web app used to record daily events created by css and js.

 Submitted by: **Jie Lan**